 You’ve planted the seed with the establishment of your church; now it’s time to grow your church family even more and make disciples in the name of God.

 Keep your best growth practices in mind while you expand your services:

-With these tips in mind, your church will continue to expand and reach more and more people into the future.
-You will have created a lasting impact for each individual member of the church and for the community as a whole.
+With these tips in mind, your church will continue to expand and reach more people in the future.
+You will have created a lasting impact for each member of the church and the community as a whole.